 History of Pacific Symphony

-Pacific Symphony, led by Music Director Carl St.Clair for the last 28 years, has been the resident orchestra of the Renée and Henry Segerstrom Concert Hall for over a decade.
-Currently in its 39th season, the Symphony is the largest orchestra formed in the U.S. in the last 50 years and is recognized as an outstanding ensemble making strides on both the national and international scene, as well as in its own community of Orange County.
-In April 2018, Pacific Symphony will make its debut at Carnegie Hall as one of two orchestras invited to perform for a yearlong celebration of composer Philip Glass’ 80th birthday.
+Pacific Symphony, led by Music Director Carl St.Clair for the last 29 years, has been the resident orchestra of the Renée and Henry Segerstrom Concert Hall for over a decade.
+Currently in its 40th season, the Symphony is the largest orchestra formed in the U.S. in the last 50 years and is recognized as an outstanding ensemble making strides on both the national and international scene, as well as in its own community of Orange County.
+In April 2018, Pacific Symphony made its debut at Carnegie Hall as one of two orchestras invited to perform during a yearlong celebration of composer Philip Glass’ 80th birthday, and the following month the orchestra toured China.
+The orchestra made its national PBS debut in June 2018 on Great Performances with Peter Boyer’s “Ellis Island: The Dream of America,” conducted by St.Clair.
 Presenting more than 100 concerts and events a year and a rich array of education and community engagement programs, the Symphony reaches more than 300,000 residents—from school children to senior citizens.

-The Symphony offers repertoire ranging from the great orchestral masterworks to music from today’s most prominent composers, highlighted by the annual American Composers Festival.
-Seven seasons ago, the Symphony launched the highly successful opera initiative, “Symphonic Voices,” which continues in February 2018 with Mozart’s The Magic Flute.
-It also offers a popular Pops season, enhanced by state‑of‑the‑art video and sound, led by Principal Pops Conductor Richard Kaufman, who celebrated 25 years with the orchestra in 2015-16.
-Each Symphony season also includes Café Ludwig, a chamber music series; an educational Family Musical Mornings series; and Sunday Casual Connections, an orchestral matinee series offering rich explorations of selected works led by St.Clair.
+The Symphony offers repertoire ranging from the great orchestral masterworks to music from today’s most prominent composers.
+Eight seasons ago, the Symphony launched the highly successful opera initiative, “Symphonic Voices,” which continues in February 2019 with Puccini’s Madame Butterfly.
+It also offers a popular Pops season, enhanced by state‑of‑the‑art video and sound, led by Principal Pops Conductor Richard Kaufman.
+Each Symphony season also includes Café Ludwig, a chamber music series; an educational Family Musical Mornings series; and Sunday Matinées, an orchestral matinée series offering rich explorations of selected works led by St.Clair.

 Founded in 1978 as a collaboration between California State University, Fullerton (CSUF), and North Orange County community leaders led by Marcy Mulville, the Symphony performed its first concerts at Fullerton’s Plummer Auditorium as the Pacific Chamber Orchestra, under the baton of then‑CSUF orchestra conductor Keith Clark.
 Two seasons later, the Symphony expanded its size and changed its name to Pacific Symphony Orchestra.
 Then in 1981‑82, the orchestra moved to Knott’s Berry Farm for one year.
 The subsequent four seasons, led by Clark, took place at Santa Ana High School auditorium where the Symphony also made its first six acclaimed recordings.
-In September 1986, the Symphony moved to the new Orange County Performing Arts Center, where Clark served as music director until 1990, and from 1987‑2016, the orchestra has additionally presented a Summer Festival at Irvine Meadows Amphitheatre.
-Ten years ago, the Symphony moved into the Renée and Henry Segerstrom Concert Hall, with striking architecture by Cesar Pelli and acoustics by Russell Johnson—and in 2008, inaugurated the hall’s critically acclaimed 4,322‑pipe William J. Gillespie Concert Organ.
+In September 1986, the Symphony moved to the new Orange County Performing Arts Center, and from 1987‑2016, the orchestra additionally presented a Summer Festival at Irvine Meadows Amphitheatre.
+In 2006, the Symphony moved into the Renée and Henry Segerstrom Concert Hall, with striking architecture by Cesar Pelli and acoustics by Russell Johnson—and in 2008, inaugurated the Hall’s critically acclaimed 4,322‑pipe William J. Gillespie Concert Organ.
 The orchestra embarked on its first European tour in 2006, performing in nine cities in three countries.